 Cash receipts journal

-Cash receipts journal manages all cash inflows of a business organization.
+The cash receipts journal manages all cash inflows of a business organization.
 In other words, this journal is used to record all cash that comes into the business.
-For recording all cash outflows, another journal known as cash disbursements journal or cash payments journal is used.
+For recording all cash outflows, another journal known as the cash disbursements journal or cash payments journal is used.

 For the purpose of making entries in a cash receipts journal, all inflows of cash can be divided into the following three categories:

-3. Receipt of cash from other sources like sale of a business asset other than inventory, collection of dividend, interest or rent income and obtaining loan from a financial institution or an individual etc.
+- Receipt of cash from other sources like sale of a business asset other than inventory, collection of dividend, interest or rent income, and obtaining a loan from a financial institution or an individual, etc.

 Format and posting of cash receipts journal